Joe Slovo

-Yossel Mashel "Joe" Slovo (23 May 1926 – 6 January 1995) was a South African politician and anti-apartheid activist.
+Yossel Mashel "Joe" Slovo (23 May 1926 – 6 January 1995) was a South African politician, anti-apartheid activist, and revolutionary.
 A Marxist-Leninist, he was a long-time leader and theorist in the South African Communist Party (SACP), a leading member of the African National Congress (ANC), and a commander of the ANC's military wing uMkhonto we Sizwe (MK).

 Slovo was a delegate to the multiracial Congress of the People of June 1955 which drew up the Freedom Charter.
 He was imprisoned for six months in 1960, and emerged as a leader of uMkhonto we Sizwe the following year.
 He lived in exile from 1963 to 1990, conducting operations against the apartheid régime from the United Kingdom, Angola, Mozambique, and Zambia.

 In 1990, he returned to South Africa, and took part in the negotiations that ended apartheid.
-He became known for proposing the "sunset clauses" covering the 5 years following a democratic election, including guarantees and concessions to all sides, and his fierce non-racialist stance.
+He became known for proposing the "sunset clauses" covering the five years following a democratic election, including guarantees and concessions to all sides, and his fierce non-racialist stance.
 After the elections of 1994, he became Minister for Housing in Nelson Mandela's government.
-He died of cancer in 1995.
+Slovo died of cancer in 1995.

 Personal and political life

 Family, relationships, and education

-Slovo was born on 23 May 1926 in Obeliai, Lithuania, to a Jewish family that emigrated to the Union of South Africa when he was eight.
+Slovo was born on 23 May 1926 in Obeliai, Lithuania, to a Jewish family that emigrated to the Union of South Africa when he was eight years old.
 His father worked as a truck driver in Johannesburg.
 Although his family were religious, he became an atheist who retained respect for "the positive aspects of Jewish culture".
 Slovo was educated at King Edward VII School and left school in 1941 and found work as a dispatch clerk.
 He joined the National Union of Distributive Workers and, as a shop steward, was involved in organising a strike.

-Between 1946 and 1950 he completed a law degree at the University of the Witswatersrand and was a student activist.
+Between 1946 and 1950, he completed a law degree at the University of the Witswatersrand and was a student activist.
 He was in the same class as Nelson Mandela and Harry Schwarz.
-In 1949 he married Ruth First, another prominent Jewish anti-apartheid activist and the daughter of SACP treasurer Julius First.
+In 1949, Slovo married Ruth First, another prominent Jewish anti-apartheid activist and the daughter of SACP treasurer Julius First.
 They had three daughters, Shawn, Gillian and Robyn.
 Ruth First was assassinated in 1982 in Maputo, by order of Craig Williamson, a major in the South African Police.

 Slovo was a harsh critic of Israel, which he viewed as an apartheid state, and has been described among "people who want to see justice in struggles wherever they are fought".